 How open to abuse can one person be?

-How can another person with special needs and a compromised sense of responsibility be made to understand that his actions are not appropriate, and that if he doesn’t like the behaviour of someone else (my son), he cannot just lash out, when – or because – the person he’s lashing out at gives no reaction?
+And how can another person with special needs and a compromised sense of responsibility be made to understand that his actions are not appropriate, and that if he doesn’t like my son’s behaviour, he cannot just lash out, when – or because – the person he’s lashing out at gives no reaction?

 The middle bruise has faded quickly, but the others took their time, fading through the bruise colour-spectrum until they were finally gone.